elastic/package-registry/ASSETS.md

 The search object contains a saved search and is referenced by visualisations.
 A search object also references an index like `"index": "filebeat-*"`.
 In case we allow users to adjust indices, this would have to be adjusted in the search object.

-### Index Pattern

-* Asset Path: `kibana/index-pattern/*.json`

-The index pattern contains to information about the types of each field and additional settings for the fields like if it is a percentage or the unit like seconds.
-Today in Beats the index pattern is generated out of the `fields.yml`.
-This allows to generate the index pattern for different versions of Kibana.
-As we can release different versions of a package we probably don't need this anymore.

-ECS also provides a fields.yml in the same format.
-One limitation of index-patterns in Kibana is that they can't be extended or support inheritance / composition like the index templates in Elasticsearch.
-Having many index patterns in Kibana is a problem as a user would have to constantly switch between them.
-The package manager could work around this by append / updating index pattern.
-But this will lead to the problem on how to remove these fields again.

 ### Infrastructure UI Source

 * Asset Path: `kibana/infrastructure-ui-source/*.json`